osu-itis/ansible-common-proxy/README.md

 # ansible-common-proxy

-Configures proxy on CentOS machines
+Configures proxy system-wide on CentOS and Debian machines, and adds proxy configuration to yum and apt when appropriate.

-TODO: add support for Ubuntu